1 / 7

 Bloom Information

 Rarely flowers in cultivation.
-In tropical conditions, a small greenish-white spathe — insignificant.
-Grown for foliage, not flowers.Detailed Descriptions
+In tropical conditions, the plant produces a small greenish-white spathe that is visually understated and not the reason the species is grown.
+The species is cultivated for foliage rather than flowers.Detailed Descriptions

 Flower Description